A few months ago we received an email from a newsletter subscriber Paul about trekking training. He wrote;

 That would be a very hard training day: parking at Garie Beach and doing laps of the beach (soft sand walking – double win!) then up and down both headlands.

 It’s exposed and can be hot, so take plenty of water.
-Refills are available from the toilets at Garie Beach Surf Lifesaving Club but are not potable, so you’d need water purifying tablets.
+Refills are available from the toilets at Garie Beach Surf Lifesaving Club but are not potable, so you’d need to purify the water before drinking.
 National Park entry fees apply.

 If the entire Coast Track doesn’t appeal, then the southern section from Otford to Burning Palms is another training challenge (here's the map of Royal National Park).
 The 230 metre elevation is short, sharp and scenic.